 Until technology grows to the point where you can reliably clone yourself without accidentally splicing your genetic material with a household fly, you’re kind of stuck.
-We do, however, have technology that greatly increases options and flexibility when it comes to hiring.
+We do, however, have technology that greatly increases options and flexibility when it comes to hiring a virtual assistant.

-Because you’re not working with someone face-to-face, there can potentially be issues of trust, productivity, and effective communication.
-If you’re hiring someone from a different country, there might face some language or cultural barriers.
+The fact you’re not working with someone face-to-face means there can potentially be issues of trust, productivity, and effective communication.
+If you hire someone from a different country, there might face some language or cultural barriers.
 You might offend one another without realizing it, something that’s never good in the workplace, especially the virtual workplace.

 Unless you’ve worked with a virtual team, or have worked remotely yourself, these can be very serious issues that can spiral out of control unless you develop the proper guidelines and procedures.

-On the flipside, you also don’t want to be make that classically naive mistake of hiring an assistant and then realizing too late that you’re not actually sure what it is you need them to do.
-Too many overzealous entrepreneurs have taken on assistants because they just read Tim Ferriss’s 4-Hour Work Week and then discovered that outside of a set of vaguely defined tasks, they really had no need to make the hire.
+On the flipside, you also don’t want to make that classically naive mistake of hiring an assistant and then realizing too late that you’re not actually sure what it is you need them to do.
+Too many overzealous entrepreneurs have hired virtual assistants because they just read Tim Ferriss’s 4-Hour Work Week and then discovered that outside of a set of vaguely defined tasks, they really had no need to make the hire.

 So what you need to do is make sure that you sit down and properly figure out what it is you need from your virtual assistant.